 Distributing or Distribution Includes, without limitation, giving, sharing or selling, or intending or attempting to do so, as well as facilitating any of the above.

-Division Superintendent The Division Superintendent or his or her designee (that is, regional assistant superintendent, hearing officer, assistant superintendent, or any other administrative staff member authorized to act in that capacity).
+Division Superintendent The Division Superintendent or designee (that is, regional assistant superintendent, hearing officer, assistant superintendent, or any other administrative staff member authorized to act in that capacity).